 Earl Grey Tea Or Black Tea

-Earl Grey tea is a popular form of Black tea and a hot favorite among the westerners.
-It has a bold and citrusy flavor due to the addition of synthetic or natural bergamot oil.
 Bergamot orange is an aromatic citrus fruit commonly found in the Mediterranean.
 The taste may vary from one producer to the other.
-However, in general, the taste is bold and refreshing.
+However, in general, its taste is bold and refreshing.

 Caffeine Content In Earl Grey Tea

-The caffeine content in Earl Grey tea varies depending upon the producer, but, in general, it is almost similar to the amount of caffeine in other black teas.
-Approximately, a regular cup of Earl Grey tea contains 55 to 90 mg of caffeine.
-The decaffeinated variety contains around 2 to 10 mg/cup.
-But, is earl grey tea safe during pregnancy?
+The caffeine content in Earl Grey tea varies depending on the producer.
+But, in general, it is almost similar to the amount of caffeine in other black teas.

 How Safe Is Earl Grey Tea During Pregnancy?